friscolt/Friscolt/README.md

 # Hello, World!

-My main interest is medical image processing and analysis.
+My main interest are medical image, processing and analysis, and classification with machine and deep learning.
 This involves multidisciplinary research from computing (mainly), and a bit of biophotonics.
 Most of my work has been done in Matlab, and I’m doing useful things with Python 🐍.

 I'm now working on three interesting projects: